 The next task was roasting the pineapple, a first for me!
 After all the pineapples I’ve consumed over the years, I’ve never thought to ‘cook’ any!
 But roast them we did at 300 degrees adding caramel for more flavour.

 The best part of any cooking class comes when it’s time to sample the collective efforts.
 Sitting at a couple of long tables in the Wasabi Restaurant, overlooking the Noosa River, with a glass of chilled white wine chosen to complement each delicious dish we’d contributed to making, was the perfect way to enjoy the fruits of our labour.
 Conversation flowed among our new cooking friends.

-The rum roasted pineapples were served with a few delicious complementary companions: vanilla custard, caramel brioche and fresh passionfruit curd.
+The rum roasted pineapples were served with a few delicious complimentary companions: vanilla custard, caramel brioche, and fresh passionfruit curd.

 “I love to eat the rest of the dish,” Richard explained earlier in our cooking class.
 “The vanilla cream we’re making is luscious and better than whipped cream can ever be.
 With fresh passionfruit curd and torn brioche baked this morning, what could be better?” he asks.